Sparta History

 Packwood established the town of Sparta, eight miles from the ditch site, in 1870 or 1871.
 The ditch crew and the miners who were reworking nearby Eagle Creek placer mining claims contributed to the increase in the town’s Chinese population.
 By the late 1870s, the town had between 1,000 and 1,200 Chinese residents.

-According to the USGS, lode mines in the Sparta district produced $677,000 in gold from 1889 to 1892.
+The USGS reports that lode mines in the Sparta district produced $677,000 in gold from 1889 to 1892.

-Sparta transitioned from a placer mining boom town to a sleepy agricultural town, made possible still by the water flowing through the Sparta ditch.
+Sparta transitioned from a placer mining boom town to a sleepy agricultural town, made possible by the water flowing through the Sparta ditch.
 Ultimately the ditch fell into disrepair and was no longer used, and Sparta became a ghost town.
 Sparta had a post office from 1872 to 1952.

 Still standing in Sparta is the general goods store originally built by Sigmund Heilner in 1872.
 Sigmund and his brother set up and operated the general store and banking business under the name E. D. Cohn & Company.